ArthurCech/crud-users-angular-and-spring/README.md

 ### First steps

 - [OPTIONAL] Run the docker-compose (`docker-compose up`) if you don't have MySQL installed locally
-- [OPTIONAL] If you want to enable the email service, you have to uncomment some lines of `UserService` and configure the `EmailService` with your credentials
+- [OPTIONAL] If you want to enable the email service to send email for users, you have to uncomment some lines of `UserService` and configure the `EmailService` with your credentials
-- [OPTIONAL] If you want to let the system generates the password, you can uncomment the lines where the method to generate the passwords is called
+- [OPTIONAL] If you want to let the system generates the password for created users, you can uncomment the lines where the method to generate the passwords is called

 ### (1) Back end